 We live in a society that feeds on anxiety.
 If we don’t want to raise children who are consumed by anxiety we need to have a conscious antidote.

-If you are concerned about your child’s anxiety; if you want to figure out how to help your child overcome anxiety, here are five keys that can help raise your child’s emotional intelligence.
+If you are concerned about your child’s anxiety, here are five keys that can help raise your child’s emotional intelligence.

 #1.
 Key One: Name the Anxious Emotion